 l to provide students with ample opportunities for extending their knowledge and experience authentically using English, so as to enhance students’ personal and intellectual development.

 l to enable students to prepare themselves for the changing socio-economic society.
-With the implementation of e-learning elements in the curriculum, students are able to strengthen their interpersonal and intrapersonal intelligence through diversified interactions.
+With the implementation of e-learning elements in the curriculum, particularly under the BYOD Scheme in P.4, students are able to strengthen their interpersonal and intrapersonal intelligence through diversified interactions.

 - The school-based curriculum is comprised of G.E. programmes, PLPR/W and intervention programmes.
 School-based materials such as module booklets and task sheets are designed by our teachers to supplement the textbooks.
 PLPR/W is conducted by the NET.
 The intervention programmes are held to provide further support to students with special education needs.

 - There are two NETs in our school.
-Mr. Don is responsible for teaching both P.1 and P.2 PLPR/W programme and dictionary skill teaching, reading workshop and TSA speaking training for P.6 classes, whereas Mr. Alex is responsible for teaching dictionary skill, reading workshop and speaking training for P.3, P.4 and P.5 classes.
+Mr. Canham is responsible for teaching both P.1 and P.2 PLPR/W programme and dictionary skill teaching, reading workshop and TSA speaking training for P.6 classes, whereas Mr. Rodriguez is responsible for teaching dictionary skill, reading workshop and speaking training for P.3, P.4 and P.5 classes.

 Our school has a well-established English Room.
 It helps provide a language-rich environment outside the classroom.
 English Assemblies and English lunchtime activities are organised every other Tuesday.
 Students can learn English in a joyful and relaxing environment.